Quasi-Clifford algebras, Quadratic forms over $\mathbb{F}_2$, and Lie Algebras: The structure of the algebras

-These small dimensional cases are worked out in \cite{quasi}.
-For later use we describe the situation in the case where $R=\mathbb{F}$ is a field and $\Lambda$ is $1$.
+In case $\lambda$ takes only the values $1$ and $-1$, we are dealing with a special quasi-Clifford algebra, and there is a quadratic form $Q$ with associated alternating form $f$ such that $\mathfrak{C}(\Gamma)$ is isomorphic to $\mathfrak{C}(V,Q)$, we can be more precise.
 In this situation we consider three types of fields, type I, II and III, defined by:

 If $V$ is $1$-dimensional, then $\mathfrak{C}(V,Q)$ is isomorphic to $\mathbb{F}\times \mathbb{F}$ in case $Q$ is trivial on $V$ or $\mathbb{F}$ is a field of type I. If $Q$ is non-trivial on $V$ and $\mathbb{F}$ is of type II or III, then $\mathfrak{C}(V,Q)$ is isomorphic to $\mathbb{F}[i]$, where $i^2=-1$.